freznicek/awk-crashcourse/README.md

 ### Portability

-Prefer general `awk` before an implementation:
+Prefer general `awk` before an specific AWK implementation:
  * use general `awk` for portable programs
  * otherwise use the particular implementation e.g. `gawk`